 Come, Darby dear!
-Easy, be easy, So be sure, and it may not well please ye;

-With young Pat to be wed,

-And in vain will we fret,

-'Till we're crazy.
+Easy, be easy, So be sure, and it may not well please ve: But she's gone, as I said, With young Pat to be wed, And in vain will we fret, 'Till we're crazy.
 And troth!
-He's proper fine creature,

-Of mighty good figure and feature,

-And our daughter Kitty,

-Why she's young and pretty O Darby dear!
+He's proper fine creature, Of mighty good figure and feature, And our daughter Kitty, Why she's young and pretty -O Darby dear!
 Is not nature?

-They're tied before this, never fear

-them,

-So love and good luck ever cheer
+They're tied before this, never fear them.
+So love and good luck ever cheer them.
 And faith in a crack They'll be all coming back -By the virgin! - The Piper!
 I hear them.
+And it was, and it is always thus now, So no longer be making a fuss now: